vaaralav/gas-boilerplate/README.md

 # gas-boilerplate

-Boilerplate for Google Apps Script projects.
+Boilerplate project for writing Google Apps Script in ES6 and using NPM packages in your project.

 ## What's included?